K404/K504 — Electronic Studio Resources II: Policies

 Russcol, Herbert.
 The Liberation of Sound

 Schwartz, Elliot.
 A Listener's Guide to Electronic Music

-Periodicals of interest: Computer Music Journal, Organized Sound, Electronic Musician, Keyboard Magazine, EQ Magazine, MIX Magazine.
+Periodicals of interest, some as online resources as well: Computer Music Journal, Organized Sound, Electronic Musician, Keyboard Magazine, EQ Magazine, MIX Magazine.